isdzulqor/cakcuk/README.md

   * `Superuser` can Read of all the user's access, the scopes and the commands included. `Common User` is not allowed.

-  * `Superuser` can Show, Set and Delete Superuser list group. `Common User` is only able to Show Superuser list.
+  * `Superuser` can Show, Set, and Delete Superuser list group. `Common User` is only able to Show Superuser list.

 ## Custom Command